AntonC9018/Dungeon-Hopper/logic/decorators/README.md

 ## `Decorators.InvincibleAfterHit`
 Makes the entity invincible for 2 loop after it's taken a hit
 ## `Decorators.Statused`
-Makes the entity vulnerable to status effects
+Makes the entity vulnerable to status effects.
+Status effects are being frozen, stunned, on fire, poisoned and so on.
 ## `Decorators.Moving`
 Enables entity to displace via the `executeMove` method